metaleap/zentient/zdbg-vsc/proto/readme.md

 	Body struct {

-		// The new value of the variable.
-		Value string `json:"value"`

 		// The type of the new value.
 Typically shown in the UI when hovering over the value.
 		Type string `json:"type,omitempty"`